chris-de-leon/chain-connectors-prototype/README.md

 Each chain family has its own plugin which can be run using the chain connectors CLI tool.
 Under the hood, a chain family's plugin will:

-1. start a background process that subscribes to new blocks on the chain via a websocket connection
+1. Start a background process that subscribes to new blocks on the chain via a websocket connection
-1. start a gRPC server that allows clients to subscribe to the block data and interact with it in real-time
+1. Start a gRPC server that allows clients to subscribe to the block data and interact with it in real-time

 ## Usage